HOMESCHOOL OUTDOORS NATURE HOMESCHOOL CURRICULUM

 Outdoor Maths Spark Endless Natural Mathematical Experiences for Children

 Homeschooling outdoor maths, or "wild math", using NatureGlo's Patterns in Nature Scavenger Hunt templates, can supplement or eliminate the typical stress headaches associated with teaching traditional math.
-These three easy to use math printables make math learning fun through a game that most children love, a scavenger hunt!
+These three easy to use math template printables make math learning fun through a game that most children love, a scavenger hunt!
+It’s fantastic for ages 5 and up.

 Enhance Gameschooling Math